Horace Sheffield III: Community activism

 Sheffield is the CEO of the Detroit Association of Black Organizations, Chairman of the Detroit Ecumenical Ministers Alliance and Founder/Former President of both the Detroit and Michigan Chapters of the National Action Network.
+He is also the pastor of the New Destiny Christian Fellowship.

 Sheffield also founded the Detroit Cares Alternative Academy.
-The privately run academy, under contract with Detroit Public Schools, receives its funding from the district.
-Traditional academic courses are taught alongside cosmetology, building trades and culinary arts.

 In 2003, Sheffield co-wrote a letter with Al Sharpton to American Honda, complaining that the company did not hire enough African-Americans in management.
 "We support those that support us," the letter said.
 "We cannot be silent while African-Americans spend hard-earned dollars with a company that does not hire, promote or do business with us in a statistically significant manner."

-In 2009, Sheffield spearheaded the National Black Leadership Commission.
-The conference brought together religious, political and labor leaders, in hopes of promoting a Congressional bill that would help tackle the spread of the virus in at-risk communities.
+In 2009, Sheffield led the National Black Leadership Commission, a conference by African-American clergy about the spread of HIV/AIDS.

 Sheffield served as a member of the organizing committee for the 2009 NCAA Final Four, that was hosted at Ford Field in Detroit.

-In 2010, Sheffield called for Michigan's Attorney General, Mike Cox, to apologize over remarks Cox made about Rev. Al Sharpton eulogizing 7-year-old Aiyana Stanley-Jones, who was killed in a police raid.
-Cox stated that he was disgusted by the planned appearance of Sharpton at the funeral and accused the New York minister of a "drive-by at the scene of a tragedy."